Appi Ski Resort

 Appi Accommodation

 The golden tower of the ANA Crowne Plaza Resort is a major feature of the landscape at Appi Kogen.
-This striking hotel is only steps away from the slopes and offers a range of quality hotel accommodation options as well as restaurants and extensive facilities.
+This striking hotel is only steps away from the slopes and offers a range of quality hotel accommodatioanipowden options as well as restaurants and extensive facilities.

-Other Appi Kogen accommodation includes the Holiday Inn Resort, which provides a more casual form of hotel accommodation.
 For the more budget oriented, Appi has a pension village about a kilometre away from the ski resort.

 Appi Kogen Accommodation Listings